ay1011/deep-reinforcement-learning/p3_Collaboration_and _Competition/Report.md

 weight_decay=0.00000001,# L2 weight decay
 RANDOM_SEED=0
 ```
-The hyperparameters in the neural network architecture (model.py), agent (ddpg_agent) and training (Continuous_Control-v20.ipynb) have not been optimised due to the lack of time and resources.
+The hyperparameters in the neural network architecture (model.py),
+agent (maddpg_agent) and training (Tennis.ipynb)
+have not been optimised due to the lack of time and resources.

 #### MADDPG agent code
 ```python